Situations may arise which hinder students from adhering to drop deadlines. Under

 in the Admissions and Records Office and attach relevant documentation.
 Forms may

 be submitted to the Admissions and Records Office in-person, via fax or by mail.
 Student Appeal Petitions must be filed within one year of the term in question.

 Students are responsible for knowing registration and drop deadlines.
 Full term course deadlines are printed in the Schedule of Classes and are also available online.
 Short term course deadlines are available with the instructor.
 Deadlines for all classes (long-term and short-term) are printed on the student schedule in InSite.
 Students must officially drop classes through InSite or at the Admissions and Records Office.
-Non-attendance can result in an “F” grade and will cause students to lose enrollment fees.
+Non-attendance can result in an “F” grade and the student will be responsible for enrollment fees.
 If the class fee has not been paid and the class is not officially dropped, the student is responsible for the enrollment fees and it will become an outstanding debt on the student’s record.
-If a class is dropped by the last business day prior to census, no symbol will appear on the record.
+If a class is dropped by the last day prior to census, no symbol will appear on the record.
 If 75 percent or more of the instruction time has elapsed, students cannot withdraw and will be subject to an “F” grade.